cpruvost/blockchainworkshop/docs/11-obpee.md

   ![Fqdn](images/11-obpee3.png)

+- page 20 : before click on service console, please add in your hosts local file : public_ip_address Internal_FQN because your laptop does not see the Internal FQDN.

 Then follow now the step 2 Deploy the chaincode and adapt the tutorial to this context OBPEE.

 The end...:o)